Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm

 The first way is to store the neighboring non-loop edges in a lazily computed vector.
 When we need to traverse the neighbors of a given node that does not have the field computed yet, we go through the tree of the blossom descendants until we reach nodes with the neighbors field computed.
 Then, we populate the list of neighbors with the edges from the descendants' neighbors lists, discarding loops.

 The second way is to store the neighboring non-loop edges in a linked list.
-Upon {\tt Shrink} operations, we steal the neighbors lists from the blossom children and splice them together to make a list of neighbors for the new vertex.
+Upon {\tt Shrink} operations, we steal the neighbor lists from the blossom children and splice them together to make a list of neighbors for the new node.
 Later, upon the first traversal, we discard loops from the list.
 This is done in Blossom V.

 The first approach stores the data contiguously and does less work in {\tt Shrink} operations.
 The second approach uses less memory.
-We use the first approach in the final version of our code, since it showed a slightly better performance.
+We use the first approach in the final version of our code, since it showed slightly better performance.